-- All children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, are treated equally and have equal rights to protection - All staff act on concerns or disclosures that may suggest a child is at risk of harm - All staff are professionally curious and feel able to challenge decisions to ensure children receive the right support - Pupils and staff involved in Safeguarding issues receive appropriate support - Staff adhere to a Code of Conduct and a Staff Handbook and understand what to do in the event of any allegations against any adult working in the setting - All staff are aware of Early Help and ensure that relevant referral, assessments, and interventions take place - All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another - All staff understand that children's poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse. - Staff have received advice, support and training in regard to adverse childhood experiences and trauma informed practice.
+- All children, regardless of sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics) are treated equally and have equal rights to protection. - All staff act on concerns or disclosures that may suggest a child is at risk of harm. - All staff are professionally curious and feel able to challenge decisions to ensure children receive the right support. - Pupils and staff involved in Safeguarding issues receive appropriate support. - Staff adhere to an Employee Handbook and understand what to do in the event of any allegations against any adult working in the setting. - All staff are aware of Early Help and ensure that relevant referral, assessments, and interventions take place. - All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label; they recognise that, in most cases, multiple issues will overlap with one another. - All staff understand that children's poor behaviour may be a sign they are suffering harm or that they have been traumatised by abuse. - Staff have received advice, support and training in regard to adverse childhood experiences and trauma informed practice.

 This policy is available on our school website and printed copies of this document are available to parents upon request.
-We inform parents and carers about this policy when their children join our school and through our school newsletter.

-The policy is provided to all staff (including temporary staff and volunteers) at induction, alongside our Staff Code of Conduct.
+The policy is provided to all staff (including temporary staff and volunteers) at induction, alongside our employee handbook.
 The safeguarding induction will cover online safety which details expectations, applicable roles and responsibilities in relation to filtering and monitoring, the role of the DSL, Keeping Children Safe in Education Part 1 and Annexe B, pupil behaviour policy (including bullying) safeguarding response for those children who go missing from education and staff code of conduct (including whistleblowing and social media).

-In addition, all staff are provided with at least Part One of Keeping Children Safe in Education 2024 and Annexe B and are required to sign to indicate that they have read and understood it.
+In addition, all staff are provided with at least Part One of Keeping Children Safe in Education 2025 and Annexe B and are required to sign to indicate that they have read and understood it.
 Annexe B contains important additional information about specific forms of abuse and safeguarding issues.
-School leaders and those staff who work directly with children should read Annexe B.
+Schools and college leaders and those staff who work directly with children should read Annexe B.